gianevag/toDoList/README.md

 #### Next.js

-I used Next.js with typescript template and I found the following props and cons of Next.js:
+I used Next.js with typescript template and found the following props and cons of Next.js:

 **Pros:**
-- create folder-base routing for create and update task.
+- Create folder-base routing for creating and updating task.
-- server-side redering out of the box for the main page.
+- Provides server-side rendering out of the box for the main page.
-- easy integration with vercel storage for persisting the tasks state.
+- Easily integrates with Vercel storage for persisting the task state.
-- fetching and mutating data using server actions.
+- Facilitates fetching and mutating data using server actions.
-- great documentation with examples
+- Offers great documentation with examples.
-- community support
+- Has strong community support.

 **Cons:**
-- it was difficult to understand the parallel and intercepting routing in order to make modal with shareable links.
+- It was difficult to understand the parallel and intercepting routing to create modals with shareable links.
-- It was difficult to debugg the client and server side code.
+- Debugging the client and server-side code was challenging.

 #### DndKit

-I used dndKit for drag and drop functionality between and across the lists.
+I used dndKit for drag-and-drop functionality between and across lists.
 I found the following pros and cons of dndKit:

 **Pros:**
-- easy use sortable functionality in order to change the order of the tasks.
+- Easy-to-use sortable functionality to change the order of tasks.
-- understand the base concept of the library from documentation.
+- Comprehensive documentation that explains the library's base concepts.
-- support typescript for better development experience.
+- Supports TypeScript for a better development experience.
-- storybook documentation with a lot of examples.
+- Provides Storybook documentation with many examples.

 **Cons:**
-- it not provided the code of the examples and found it to the codesandbox.
+- Did not provide the code for the examples; it was found on CodeSandbox.
-- it was realy difficult to understand the example code for sortable functionality between two droppable containers.
+- The example code for sortable functionality between two droppable containers was hard to understand.
-- when use DragOverlay component I have memory leak issue.
+- Using the DragOverlay component caused a memory leak issue.

 #### Shadcn

 I used shadcn component library for UI elements like buttons, inputs, and modals.
 I found the following pros and cons of shadcn:

 **Pros:**
-- easy to use and understand the components.
+- Easy to use and understand the components.
-- has a lot of UI components.
+- Includes many UI components.
-- found really flexible the concept of copy paste components.
+- The concept of copy-paste components is very flexible.
-- has blocks components and support theming.
+- Offers block components and supports theming.
-- easy to integration with next.js project.
+- Easily integrates with Next.js projects.

 **Cons:**
-- poor documentation, I should read the component code to understand the props and usage.
+- Poor documentation; I had to read the component code to understand the props and usage.
-- not many examples of the components.
+- Lacks many examples of the components.

 #### TailwindCSS

 I used tailwindCSS only for layout styling and found the following pros and cons of tailwindCSS:

 **Pros:**
-- easy to understand the base concept of the framework.
+- Easy to understand the framework's base concepts.
-- easy to use the classes for styling.
+- Convenient classes for styling.
-- well organized documentation with examples.
+- Well-organized documentation with examples.
-- support theming and customizing the classes.
+- Supports theming and customizing the classes.

 **Cons:**
-- when use a lot of classes then the UI element looks like a mess.
-And you should use tools like `clsx` and `cva` to make the code more readable.
+- Using many classes can make the UI element look messy.
+Tools like `clsx` and `cva` are needed to make the code more readable.
-- learning curve for remembering the classes and their usage.
+- There is a learning curve for remembering the classes and their usage.

 | Name        | Documentation | Examples | Learning curve | My experience  |